TNC-PI General Info

 During assembly, the 2x13 or 2x20 pass-thru header is left out and instead we substitute a 2x5 top-mounted header.

 Ribbon cables made using insulation displacement connectors (IDC) and 10-conductor wire are used to connect the TNCs and Raspberry PI.

-2x5-position IDC ribbon cables for a 4-port node cost about $6 to make and the only tools needed are a vice and diagonal cutters.
+2x5-position IDC ribbon cables for a 4-port node cost about $6 to make and the only tools needed are a pair of pliers and diagonal cutters.